doener2323/py-exchange-code-generator/README.md

-# python-exchange_code-generator
+# Exchange Code Generator
-This python script allows you to generate a exchange code using device Code.
+This python script allows you to generate a exchange code using device Code for Epic Games online services.